informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Cell-Lines.md

 ## Adding a Parental Cell Line

-If you do not see the parental cell line already in the system (by choosing _Search > Cell &amp; Animal Models > Parental Cell Lines_), you'll need to add it.
+If you do not see the parental cell line already in the system (by choosing _Data > Cell &amp; Animal Models > Parental Cell Lines_), you'll need to add it.

 From the navigation bar, choose _Create > Cell &amp; Animal Models > Parental Cell Lines_.
 The Create Form for the parental cell line appears.